umbrefire141/umbrefire141/README.md

 * 🌍  I'm based in Novosibirsk
 * ✉️  You can contact me at [matveyaxentev75@gmail.com](mailto:matveyaxentev75@gmail.com)
-* 🧠  I'm learning React, JS
+* 🧠  I'm learning React,JS
-* ⚡  I play video games, learn japanese, watch anime and do some stuff
+* ⚡  I play video games, watch anime and do some stuff

 ### Skills